 It's a good idea to store your child module projects in a clearly-organized directory system without many levels of sub-directories.
 Even if your project itself has many levels, you will find your project files much easier to access if you store them all on the same level in folders with descriptive names, possibly including level numbers.

 Don't create modules just for the sake of making modules.
-A single project is always easier to manage, it can be edited by multiple users at the same time (Professional and Server versions only) and Help+Manual can manage large projects with ease.
+A single project is always easier to manage, it can be edited by multiple users at the same time (Professional and Floating license versions only) and Help+Manual can manage large projects with ease.

 The master module can have content of its own or you can use it as an empty framework for the sub-modules.
 If the master has content then the common components of your documentation that are always included should be in the master module.